-CJ 3301 Criminology
+BCJ 3301 Criminology

 This course is a study of law and crime, the nature and causation of crime, and the various theories and research studies regarding criminality.
 Criminology explores the foundations of law and crime as it applies to society in both a historical context and in current times.
-This course examines the theories and studies including: The Classical School, the Biological Theories, the Psychological/ Psychiatric Theories, the Social Structure Approaches, the Social Process Theories, and the Social Conflict Theories.
-Prerequisites: CJ 1300 and departmental approval.
-Offered every spring semester (day) and every fall semester (BCJ online).
+This course examines the theories and studies including: the Classical School, the Biological Theories, the Psychological/ Psychiatric Theories, the Social Structure Approaches, the Social Process Theories, and the Social Conflict Theories.
+This course is offered online each fall.
+Prerequisites: Currently enrolled in the BCJ program or have the permission of the CJ/LS Department Chair.